fusioncharts/dev_centre_docs/getting-started/vue/install-using-vuejs.md

 ![Vue Js Folder]({% site.baseurl %}/gif/vue-folder-structure.gif)

 Both the minified (compressed) and source (uncompressed) copies of Vue files are available in the folder.
 The uncompressed file `vue-fusioncharts.js` is used during development or debugging, whereas the compressed file `vue-fusioncharts.min.js` saves bandwidth and improves performance in production.
-The folder also contains the source map file `vue-fusioncharts.js.map` for use, when debugging with a compressed file.

 > The `vue` folder in the FusionCharts Suite XT package is available from v3.13.0.